nixworks/public/news/2016/09/9/README.md

 ##### Norway
 ### [The Norwegian newspaper "Aftenposten" accuses Facebook of censorship because of the website's decision to remove the iconic Vietnam War-era photo "napalm girl" as child pornography. ](/news/2016/09/9/the-norwegian-newspaper-aftenposten-accuses-facebook-of-censorship-because-of-the-website-s-decision-to-remove-the-iconic-vietnam-waraer.md)
-_Context: napalm girl, Vietnam War, Norway, Facebook, child pornography, Aftenposten_
+_Context: napalm girl, Norway, child pornography, Vietnam War, Aftenposten, Facebook_

 ##### General Motors
 ### [General Motors recalls 4.3 million vehicles after a defect in the software for the airbag led to one fatality. ](/news/2016/09/9/general-motors-recalls-4-3-million-vehicles-after-a-defect-in-the-software-for-the-airbag-led-to-one-fatality.md)
-_Context: airbag, General Motors_
+_Context: General Motors, airbag_

 ##### Volkswagen
 ### [An engineer from Volkswagen pleads guilty for his role in the emissions cheating scandal. ](/news/2016/09/9/an-engineer-from-volkswagen-pleads-guilty-for-his-role-in-the-emissions-cheating-scandal.md)